isc-projects/stork/doc/install.rst

    $ chmod a+x stork-install-agent.sh
    $ sudo ./stork-install-agent.sh

-Please note that this document provides an example URL of the ``Stork Server`` and it must be replaced with a server URL used in the particular deployment.
+``stork.example.org`` is an example URL for the ``Stork Server``;
+it must be replaced with a real server URL used in the particular deployment.

-The script downloads an OS specific agent package from the ``Stork Server`` (deb or RPM), installs the package, and starts the agent's registration procedure.
+The script downloads an OS-specific agent package from the ``Stork Server`` (deb or RPM), installs the package, and starts the agent's registration procedure.

 In the agent machine's terminal, a prompt for a server token is presented: